 A view of the gardens.

-One of the things I was able to find out from N. Sivasothi or Siva who was kind enough to invite me to accompany him in his recce of the mangroves (see my previous post), was that a regular visitor to the Cashins was the Sultan of Johor (the late father of the current Sultan) who would come by on his boat across the Straits of Johor and drop in for tea.
+One of the things I was able to find out from N. Sivasothi or Siva who was kind enough to invite me to accompany him in his recce of the mangroves (see my previous post), was that the Sultan of Johor (the late father of the current Sultan), would drop in on the Cashins for tea, coming over by boat across the Straits of Johor – the first occasion of which he had to be carried in over the mud at low tide on the shoulders of a huge man in the entourage (the Sultan himself was said to be of a towering stature).
 I guess that again is a reminder of gentler times, times when borders did not really exist both physically and also in the minds of many who lived on either side of the Causeway.

 A look through the gates ….